Travel, touring routes and accommodation in Scotland

 Old Stables.
 In the old town of Alyth to the south, the Old Stables is a comfortable Bed and Breakfast with four bedrooms.

 Green Hall Gallery, Craigellachie.
-Bed and breakfast in the heart of whisky country.
-Moderate price.
+Self catering in the heart of whisky country.
+Sleeping 6 to 8.

 Westfield House.
 Country house near Elgin dating from the 1500s, optional dinner.